Coddielam/MachineLearningProjects/README.md

 # MachineLearningProjects
-Hi!
-This repository contains some of my machine learning projects.
+This repository contains some of the data mining projects I conducted on my own.

-Currently this respository contains my most recent machine learning project with the infamous Titanic Dataset.

-In this project, I cleaned the data, then conducted some exploratory analysis with some visualizations to understand what factors determined the survival of a passenger on the Titanic ship.
-Then I applied three classification models, which they are logistic regression, Sochastic Gradient Descent(SGD), and Decision Tree, to model the data.
-Finally, I compared the performances of the three models with cross validation testing and confusion matrix.
+Currently there are two projects in this repository are both of them are in **Jupyter Notebook format**.

+## Project Brief:
+### Titanic Dataset: Learning from Diaster
+In one of the dataset I explored the Titanic dataset to understand the types of passengers that would most likely survive the ship wreck.
+Through a series of exploratory analysis and visualizing the data, it becomes quite obvious that the survival of a passenger is largely determined by sex and passenger class/social status.

+### Predicting Auto Insurance Risk
+I found this dataset from my business intelligence class's extra coursework section.
+I assumed the primary usage of the dataset is to predict whether of not a claim applicant's cliam would be accepted or not.
+Through a series of data visualizing, I came to the hypothesis that one type of claim applicant has the highest claim approval rate -- a young male with stable income and is not married with kids, or more particularly, a young male around 25 of age, who works in the public sector and drives a sports car.
+* This project is still a work in progress;